 As a result of the Federal Reserve’s efforts to shore up credit markets, the leveraged credit sector has delivered stellar performance since the lows in March.

-The GMO Asset Allocation team has released its latest 7-Year Asset Class Real Return Forecasts through the first quarter of 2020.
+The GMO Asset Allocation Team has released its latest 7-Year Asset Class Forecast through July 2020.